 - Customizable PowerPoint presentations for the three modules

 - Module1: The What, Why, and How of Farmer Leadership to Protect Water

 - Module 2: What Farmers Need to Know about Watersheds and Watershed Management

 - Module3: Individual and Collective Solutions Where Farmers Can Make a Difference

 - Two versions of a graphic that can be used in promotion

-If you are interested in learning how you can incorporate Tap Your Potential into your programming, join us.
+This recording of a live Lunch & Learn for watershed and outreach professionals covers how you can incorporate Tap Your Potential into your programming.
 You’ll hear from the curriculum’s creators and their collaborators from Beaver Watershed Alliance and American Farmland Trust who helped pilot it with farmers and farm advisors in Arkansas and Ohio, respectively.
-Registration is free but required.
-Register here>

 Tap Your Potential was developed by a team of Extension professionals from University of Arkansas, University of Wisconsin-Madison, Iowa State University, Ohio State University, and University of Kentucky.
 Funding from the U.S. Environmental Protection Agency enabled its creation.